 Along the way, you'll see many elaborate fountains such as the famous Historiensaule, which portrays the rich history of the city with its fascinating sculpted characters.
 It's also perfectly positioned to serve as a base from which to explore places to visit around Koblenz, including the rest of the UNESCO World Heritage portion of the Rhine Valley, also known as the Rhine Gorge or the Upper Middle Rhine Valley.
 From here, it's also easy to travel the stunning Mosel Valley region.

 Whichever river you choose to explore (do both if you can), numerous river tour options are available, from pleasant one- or two-hour riverboat sightseeing jaunts to longer overnight river cruise adventures.

 For more ideas, read our list of the top attractions and things to do in Koblenz.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Stand on Deutsches Eck: The German Corner

-The German Corner, or Deutsches Eck, refers to the long slip of land between the Rhine and Mosel rivers.
-Projecting into the fast flowing waters like the bow of a ship (it's a great spot for one of those Titanic-like movie shots), the meeting place of these two mighty rivers has been an important part of the city's natural defenses since 1216 when the Order of Teutonic Knights settled here (the remains of their old fortification, Deutschherrenhaus, lie nearby).
-In addition to its magnificent views over the rivers and the Rhine Valley, the German Corner is home to the city's impressive Monument to Emperor Wilhelm I, a spectacular 37-meter-tall equestrian statue of the old king.
+The German Corner, or Deutsches Eck, refers to the long slip of headland that extends out from Koblenz between the Rhine and Mosel rivers.
+Projecting into the fast flowing waters like the bow of a ship (it's a great spot for one of those Titanic-like movie shots or selfies), the meeting place of these two mighty rivers has been an important part of the city's natural defenses since 1216.

 Address: Konrad-Adenauer-Ufer, 56068 Koblenz